CVs

 • Make sure the CV is focused on academia.
 Only include non-academic work experience or extra-curricular activities and interests if you feel they are very relevant to the post you are applying for, but articulate the transferable skills/knowledge involved.
 You might include languages and IT skills if they are relevant.

-• You might include your nationality in your personal details if you think it will be an advantage – e.g. so that they know you are a European citizen and have the right to work in the UK.
+• You might include your nationality in your personal details if you think it will be an advantage – e.g. so that they know you have the right to work in that nation.

 • If you have been invited to give seminars or conference papers, highlight them under a separate heading.